Prof. Edward Yagi, Keio Business School alumnus, argues that health systems around the globe should be considered an asset, not a financial liability.

 Business schools are politically neutral, intellectually independent, and results-oriented.
 They are also unique in their ability to gather theorists, practical academicians, business leaders, bureaucrats, politicians, and professional policy experts in one room.
 Business schools educate future leaders to whom the results of critical analysis can be instantly relayed for consideration and implementation in the real world.

-New healthcare solutions have implications that go far beyond only healthcare
+Healthcare as an asset: New solutions have implications that go far beyond only healthcare

 - Healthcare is a universal human need